cyrildever/feistel-cipher/README.md

 ### Other implementations

-For those interested, I also made another implementation this Feistel cipher in [Golang](https://github.com/cyrildever/feistel).
+For those interested, I also made another implementation of this Feistel cipher in [Golang](https://github.com/cyrildever/feistel).

 ### License